plumed/plumed.github.io/masterclass.md

 __Practical info__

 All lectures will take place at **7AM** San Francisco / **10AM** New York / **3PM** London / **4PM** Paris / **10PM** Beijing time.
 The first lecture of each class will last approximately 1 hour, whereas the correction should last about 2 hours.
-The classes of this first series will be delivered by PLUMED developers.
+The classes of this first series will be delivered by PLUMED developers. **All lectures will be recorded and made publicly available**.

 __Poster session__